satishlokkoju/hailo-apps-infra/doc/developer_guide/writing_postprocess.md

 # Writing Your Own Post-Process for Hailo Apps

 So you want to add a new network to Hailo-apps-infra that isn't supported yet?
 You've come to the right place!
 This guide will walk you through creating your own post-process.
-Don't worry - it's easier than it sounds.
+Don't worry—it's easier than it sounds.
 This guide describes how to create a post-process function written in C++ that can be used in the HailoApps framework.
-Using the 'hailofilter' element.
+This is done using the 'hailofilter' element.
 **Note** For python post-process, you can add your post-process function as a python callback function.

 ## Getting Started
-The post-process function should read the outputs of the HailoNet element which are tensor that are attached to the HailoROI object.
-The post-process function should remove the tensor from the HailoROI object and replace them with the post-process results. i.e. HailoDetection, HailoClassification, etc.
+The post-process function should read the outputs of the HailoNet element, which are tensors attached to the HailoROI object.
+The post-process function should remove the tensors from the HailoROI object and replace them with the post-process results. i.e. HailoDetection, HailoClassification, etc.

 ### Where to Put Your Files